 Despite the challenge in discerning fact from fiction in the self-assessment of Olympic Partners, one thing is clear: the difference between success and failure is 100% within the control of the business.

-Over the course of ten Olympic and Paralympic Games, Redmandarin became fascinated by the varying ability of business to take full advantage of the opportunities which an Olympic partnership brings.
+Over the course of ten Olympic and Paralympic Games offering Olympic Partnership support to brands in Europe, the US and Japan, Redmandarin became fascinated by the varying ability of business to take full advantage of the opportunities which an Olympic partnership brings.
 A number of factors make consideration of Olympic partnerships of particular interest:

 The Johari window is a simple model, beloved of coaches, facilitators and trainers, to help explore levels of self-awareness.
 Its principal virtue is to introduce the concept that, whatever area of life it’s applied to, there are areas about which we really don’t know exactly how much we don’t know (Donald Rumsfeld’s infamous unknown unknowns).